andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 # Playground CLI

 [@wp-playground/cli](https://www.npmjs.com/package/@wp-playground/cli) is a command-line tool that simplifies the WordPress development and testing flow.
-You can use Playground CLI to simplify the development workflow for themes and plugins.
-The Playground CLI also includes a set of flags to personalize the developer environment to attend the developers needs.
+The Playground CLI also includes a set of flags to personalize the developer environment to meet developers' needs.

 **Key features:**